-In Sixth Grade Language Arts, students will be challenged to improve skills in reading, composition, oral communication, and logical argument.
+In seventh grade ELA, students will be challenged to improve skills in reading, composition, oral communication, cross-curricular connections, and logical argument.
 The grammatical, mechanical and syntactical skills of language are taught within the meaningful context of the writing process.
 Extensive in and out of class reading, class discussions, and a variety of writing experiences will be required.

 Make-up Work Procedures

 If you are absent, you will have the number of days absent to make up work.
 There is a bulletin board dedicated to informing students about the work they missed while they were gone and in front of the bulletin board is a hanging file folder containing the work we did each day that week.
 Students are solely responsible for checking the bulletin board, collecting, completing, and returning their make-up work.

 Personal ear buds

 Pencils with erasers